CoinXu/store/README.md

 # ViewModel
 Extends from Model and have a store property that a store instance.
-You can use store's methods in ViewModel `scheduler` but not in Model.
+You can use store's methods in ViewModel `scheduler` like `this.store.dispatch(...)` but can not in Model.

 + property store: [Store](#store)